U.S. Employer's Guide to Hiring International Students

 Employer Role:

 • Prepare and implement a formal training program to support the student’s academic learning through practical experience.
-The training program is signed by both the employer and student, and submitted to the international student services office for approval.
-A report of the student’s progress is submitted to the student’s international student services office mid-way and at the end of the 24-month program.
+The training program (Form I-983) is completed by the employer and signed by both the employer and student, and submitted to the international student services office for approval.
+The student must submit a self-evaluation 12 months after the beginning of their STEM OPT and again, at the end of the 24-month STEM OPT period.
+The employer and student must both sign each of the self-evaluations.

 • Report termination of employment to the student’s international student services office within 5 business days.